 Red Dog is a Chinese gambling card game, playable by 3 to 8 Players.
 China has many casinos, particularly in Macau, where government-sanctioned venues may be found.
-However, Red Dog, also known as High Card Pool, is often not played in casinos due to its reliance on pure luck.
+However, the game, also known as High Card Pool, is often not played in casinos due to its reliance on pure luck.

-Such games are generally not favored by either the casino, nor the Player, as neither side is able to advantage themselves significantly in any way.
+Such games are generally not favored by either the casino, nor the Player, as neither side can advantage themselves significantly in any way.

-Pure games of chance may make for poor casino games, but Red Dog can still be played with friends as a game for bragging rights or fun.
+Pure games of chance may make for poor casino games, but Red Dog can be played for free online or with friends for fun.
 Chips are still used, but these chips do not need to correlate to any monetary value.

 How to Play Red Dog?

 Red Dog is played using the standard Anglo-American 52-card deck.
 Each Player will be given an equal amount of chips, with Players allowed to assign different values to differently colored chips if they so choose, so long as each Player is given an equal “total value” of chips.

 Once each Player has been given their chips, a Dealer is chosen randomly by whatever method the Players deem fit.
 Once the Dealer has been chosen, it is their job to shuffle the deck while each Player (themselves included) pay the “ante” at the start of the game.